 Short-Term Cocaine Effects

-Cocaine use results in a strong sense of euphoria, along with greater energy and feelings of invincibility.
-Most people who use cocaine don’t feel hunger or desire to sleep while they’re high.
-Cocaine interfered with nerves and important chemicals of the brain like dopamine and serotonin.
-Many users become irritable, paranoid, anxious, panicked and restless.
+Cocaine interferes with nerves and important chemicals of the brain like dopamine and serotonin.
+Many users become irritable, paranoid, anxious, panicked, and restless.

-Odds of an ischemic stroke are greatly increased within the first 24 hours of using cocaine.
+The odds of an ischemic stroke will increased greatly within the first 24 hours of using cocaine.
 This silent killer can occur at any time after an individual uses cocaine.

 Long-Term Effects of Cocaine

-Arrhythmia, ulcers, abdominal pain, nausea, and headaches are some of the long-term effects of using cocaine.
+Arrhythmia, ulcers, abdominal pain, nausea, sexual dysfunction and headaches are some of the long-term effects of using cocaine.
 Users also frequently experience kidney damage.
-When users snort this white, powdery substance, it can irritate the nasal septum.
-It causes nosebleeds and a hoarse throat.
+When users snort this white, powdery substance, it can irritate the nasal septum, which causes nosebleeds and a hoarse throat.
 Injecting the drug can collapse veins, cause allergic reactions and leave telltale puncture marks.

 Cocaine Addiction Program Specialization

-Specialized cocaine addiction treatment usually focuses on comprehensive treatment strategies for neurobiological, medical and social needs of the patient.
-This is due to the drug’s biological, social, familial and environmental effects on users.
+Specialized cocaine addiction treatment usually focuses on comprehensive treatment strategies for the neurobiological, medical, and social needs of the patient.
+This is due to the drug’s biological, social, familial, and environmental effects on users.
 Multi-drug addictions also add the need for greater cocaine addiction program specialization to include varied behavioral and pharmacological elements.

-San Antonio Recovery Center provides an affordable, yet specialized cocaine addiction program designed to treat the entire person, not just one area of your needs.
-Accurate assessment and diagnosis, a supportive therapeutic environment and advanced treatment modalities combine within San Antonio’s facilities to provide both safety and comfort for overcoming a cocaine addiction.
+San Antonio Recovery Center provides an affordable yet specialized cocaine addiction program designed to treat the entire person, not just one area of your needs.
+Accurate assessment and diagnosis, a supportive therapeutic environment, and advanced treatment modalities combine within San Antonio’s facilities to provide safety and comfort for overcoming cocaine addiction.